Protein Synthesis

 • Non-coding regions in eukaryotic cells

-• Removed from mRNA by enzyme action, after cap and tail have been added but before it leaves nucleus
+• After cap + tail have been added but before it leaves nucleus

 • Translation

-• Two tRNA molecules held in position on ribosome at once
+• 2 tRNA molecules held at once

-• Held by temporary h-bonds
+• Held by temporary H bonds

 • Ribosomes move along mRNA